Quick Workday Stress Relief Rituals You Can Do at Your Desk

 3. Physical Health

-Chronic stress floods the body with cortisol and adrenaline, which over time can raise blood pressure, weaken immunity, and disrupt sleep.
+Chronic stress floods the body with cortisol and adrenaline, which, over time, can raise blood pressure, weaken immunity, and disrupt sleep.
 Movement rituals like stretching at your desk or a short walk outside literally help your body clear out excess stress hormones, reducing long-term health risks.

 4. Routine and Structure